The Barrel Fermentation Project

 Within a few months of opening our doors in March 2016 we started putting beer in oak barrels at The Virginia Beer Company.
 There’s nothing particularly ground-breaking about barrel-aging high gravity beers.
 Pretty much every brewery is doing it, and for good reason – the results can be delicious.

-In July 2016 we started our Barrel Fermentation Program.
+In July 2016 we started the Barrel Fermentation Project.
 While most barrel-aged beers are fermented in stainless steel tanks, and then fully fermented beer is racked into oak to age, this project is a little different.
-Taking inspiration from old world brewing techniques, our Barrel Fermentation Program fills used wine barrels with freshly cooled wort direct from the brewhouse, completely bypassing the stainless cellar tanks.
-Once in the barrels the wort for Batch I was inoculated with a variety of yeasts including multiple strains of Brettanomyces, a "wild" Saccharomyces strain, and Saison yeast.
+Taking inspiration from old world brewing techniques, the Barrel Fermentation Project fills used wine barrels with freshly cooled wort direct from the brewhouse, completely bypassing the stainless cellar tanks.
+Once in the barrels the wort for Batch I was inoculated with a variety of yeasts including multiple strains of Brettanomyces, a “wild” Saccharomyces strain, and Saison yeast.

 On the day we pulled Barrel Fermentation I from the Hungarian Oak red wine barrels for packaging, we were simultaneously brewing another batch, Barrel Fermentation II.
 As soon as the barrels were empty they were refilled with fresh wort for Barrel Fermentation III.
 Refilling the same barrels allows the now resident yeast culture in the barrels to take over with no additional yeast being added.
 We’ll see what happens with this one and let the beer and the barrels tell us when it is ready!